sanko/Finance-Robinhood/README.md

 of birth, marital status, and the last four digits of their social security number.

+## `additional_info( )`

+This method grabs information about the user that the SEC would like to know including any affilations with publically traded securities.

 ## `accounts( ... )`

 Returns a paginated list of Finance::Robinhood::Account objects related to the